Back to Insights

 Nobody wants to:

 Here’s a critical insight I learned building AI infrastructure for multiple GTM teams: you don’t build your own platform.
-You build inside the platforms your clients already use.
+You build inside the platforms you already use.

 This is the opposite of what most AI vendors do.
 They want you to adopt their new tool, migrate your data, change your workflow, and convince your team to add another login to their stack.